As an Amazon Associate, Mouthpower.org earns from qualifying purchases.

 Although gum disease is often pain-free and unnoticeable, there are some tell-tale symptoms that can alert you that all is not well in your mouth.
 Common signs that you may be suffering from gum disease include –

 - Increased tooth sensitivity.

-Toothbrushes have an important role to play in the management of receding gums.
-While it is vital that the toothbrush is efficient at removing plaque it is also important that the cleaning bristles don’t continually damage and wear away the already fragile gum tissue.
+Research has shown that dental plaque forms quicker when gum inflammation is already present in an individual’s mouth.
+This means that effective plaque control is even more important in the management and control of gum disease and receding gums.
+Toothbrushes have an important role to play in the mechanical removal of plaque but it is also important that the cleaning bristles don’t continually damage and wear away the fragile gum tissue.
 There are a number of characteristics that make a toothbrush suitable for the management of gum recession:

 Some manufacturers design toothbrushes with angled and criss-cross bristles instead of flat trim bristles in an attempt to make them more efficient at removing plaque.
 Research has shown that although toothbrushes with angled bristles can be more effective they also have no negative effect on gum recession compared to straight bristles so it can be worth considering toothbrushes that use creative bristle configurations.

 Studies have shown that hard toothbrush bristles can be stiff enough to damage teeth enamel that is in a weakened state.
 This can break the attachment between the teeth and the gums and contribute to recession.
 People who have a high level of dental health from a lifestyle of good oral hygiene habits and a sensible diet should be able to use harder bristle brushes without causing any damage.
 But people who are suffering from gum disease should use a softer brush and focus more on cleaning every surface of every tooth thoroughly.

 “While it is vital that a toothbrush is efficient at removing plaque it is also important that the cleaning bristles don’t damage and wear away gum tissue and cause receding gums”.